-Hardships boost asthma rate for Detroit kids
+Hardships boost asthma rate; a health setback for Detroit kids

 Detroit has the highest rate of asthma in young children among America’s 18 largest cities, a problem that experts link to urban ills that could affect their health and learning for the rest of their lives.